 Adobe Experience Platform provides improved visibility for the status of all query jobs through the UI.
-From Scheduled Queries tab you can now find important information about your query runs that includes the status, schedule details, and error messages/codes should they fail.
+From the Scheduled Queries tab, you can now find important information about your query runs that includes the status, schedule details, and error messages/codes should they fail.
 You can also subscribe to alerts for queries based on their status through the UI for any of these queries through Scheduled Queries tab.

 The Scheduled Queries tab provides an overview of all your scheduled CTAS and ITAS queries.
 Run details can be found for all scheduled queries as well as error codes and messages for any failed queries.

 To navigate to the Scheduled Queries tab, select Queries from the left navigation bar followed by Scheduled Queries

 The alert subscriptions icon is contained in each row in an untitled column.
 See the alert subscriptions section for more information.

 |Name||The name field is either the template name or the first few characters of your SQL query.
 Any query created through the UI with the Query Editor is named at inception.
 If the query was created through the API, then its name becomes a snippet of the initial SQL used to create the query.
 To see a list of all runs associated with the query, select an item from the Name column.
 For more information, see the query runs schedule details section.|

 |Template||The template name of the query.
 Select a template name to navigate to the Query Editor.
 The query template is displayed in the Query Editor for convenience.
 If there is no template name, the row is marked with a hyphen and there is no ability to redirect to the Query Editor to view the query.|

 |Run frequency||The cadence at which your query is set to run.
 The available values are